chibui191/bitcoin_volatility_forecasting/README.md

 ![Daily Volatility Grouped by Month](./images/vol_by_month.png)

 It can be observed that:

-- Volatility has consistently reached some of its higher points in the in the months of December/January historically
+- volatility has consistently reached some of its higher points in the in the months of December/January historically
-- March and April has the most amount of large outliers
+- March and April have the most amount of large outliers
-- while August and September (which are the upcoming months I am going to forecast) historically has been relatively quiet
+- while August and September (which are the upcoming months of the final testing forecast) historically has been relatively quiet

 ### Daily Volatility Grouped by Year

+Cryptocurrencies have gone through some huge structural changes in the last few years that would've affected volatility directly, such as:
+- Crypto Options became available on Deribit in 2016
+- Bitcoin Futures was offered on CME in 2017
+- and then CME Bitcoin Options in 2020

+These events have allowed people to trade crypto volatility more efficiently, and therefore data pre-2016 are likely structurally different, and probably followed different patterns compared to data after 2016.

 ![Daily Volatility Grouped by Year](./images/vol_by_year.png)

-This plot does reflect Bitcoin's first record peak in 2017 (around USD 19,800 towards the end of December).
-And the outliers in 2020 corresponded with its over 200% surge in 2020 (Bitcoin started out at USD 7,200 at the beginning of 2020).
-It reached USD 20,000 on most exchanges on 12/15/2020, and then proceeded to hit USD 30,000 just 17 days later, which is very impressive considering it took the Dow Jones close to 3 years to make the same move.
+These events are reflected in the plot above - Bitcoin's first record peak in 2017 (around USD 19,800 towards the end of December).
+And the outliers in 2020 corresponded with its over 200% surge in 2020 (Bitcoin started at USD 7,200 at the beginning of 2020).
+It reached USD 20,000 on most exchanges on 12/15/2020, and then proceeded to hit USD 30,000 just 17 days later, which is no small feat.
+To put things in perspective, it took the Dow Jones close to 3 years to make the same move.
 And then, on 01/07/2021 it broke USD 40,000.
+As of the time this report is written, BTC-USD is traded at high USD 49,700.

-And based on this, 2021's daily volatiliy overall has been on the higher side as well.
+It can be observed that 2021's daily volatiliy overall has also been on the higher side.

 ### Volatility Distribution